Moctezuma and Me

 “For there is no folly of the beast of the earth which is not infinitely outdone by the madness of men. ” -Herman Melville, Moby Dick 2: The Revenge

 Every film geek needs their white whale.
 Something to look for at flea markets and yard sales to see if you can find just one more piece of evidence that your crazy obsession touched other lives.
 Moctezuma's movies are that for me.
-As a teen I came across his films hidden in my mother's things.
-She was not happy, movies were already off limits.
-So, of course, movies became my life.
-As I grew up and began to study film, I discovered that Moctezuma's films had not touched very many other lives.
-His body of work is small, hard to come by, but potent.
 The few that have seen his films remember.
 Moctezuma's work has influenced not only myself, but Guillermo del Toro, Robert Rodriguez, Sam Raimi, and more.
-The last film Moctezuma made was, "Death Has 1000 Pathways", his first US film, produced by Roger Corman, and rumor has it, starring Danny Trejo in his first film ever.
+The last film Moctezuma made was, "1000 Paths of Death", his first US film, produced by Roger Corman, and rumor has it, starring Danny Trejo in his first film ever.
 However in the middle of production Moctezuma stole all the shot footage and disappeared.
+WHY?!?!

 I started this page as a teenager to reach out to the world to see who could tell me more about this unknown director.
 Currently we are acquiring interviews with Moctezuma scholars, and people who worked with him.
 Our goal is to go to Mexico this year, get more interviews and retrace Moctezuma's steps.